jomo/imgur-screenshot/README.md

 > **Something went wrong :(<br>**
 > Information logged to /foo/bar/logfile.log

-This probably means that `scrot -s`/`screencapture -s` was unable to make a selective screenshot.
+This probably means that `scrot -s`/`screencapture -i` was unable to make a selective screenshot.

 * You pressed the <kbd>any</kbd> key during selection
 * (OS X / screencapture) you didn't make a selection or pressed Esc.